rq/rq/docs/index.md

 ## Limitations

-Currently, it is impossible to enqueue instance methods.

-Furthermore, RQ workers will only run on systems that implement `fork()`.
+RQ workers will only run on systems that implement `fork()`.
 Most notably, this means it is not possible to run the workers on Windows.

 [m]: http://pypi.python.org/pypi/mailer